Navratri has started and everybody is geared up to celebrate it with lot of fervor across India.

 North Indian Bhog – Banana

-Day 6 – Color Yellow – Goddess Katyayani
+Day 6 – Color Grey – Goddess Katyayani

 Its the day of Maa Katyayani.
 Maa Katyayani loves yellow color so offer her favorite bhog of yellow color prasad to her and she will grant health and happiness.